 The programme focuses on improving the educational outlook for children aged 7-13 in foster families by providing them with a parcel of books, maths activities and stationery items once every month for six months.

-In February 2012, the Welsh Government announced three-year grant funding for Letterbox Club, meaning looked-after children in Wales will receive parcels up to and including 2014.
+In 2013, the Welsh Government announced three-year grant funding for Letterbox Club, meaning looked after children in Wales will receive parcels up to and including 2015.

 Letterbox Club parcels aim to provide equal access in Welsh and English and are bilingual, containing Welsh and English books.
 Rob Lewis and Nicola Davies are two of the authors who have featured in the parcels.